IQSS/dataverse-frontend/README.md

 We have introduced an update to the breadcrumb navigation UI.
 Unlike in the original JSF application, where breadcrumbs did not reflect the user's current location within the site, our new SPA design now includes this feature in the breadcrumbs.
+Additionally, we have aligned with best practices by positioning all breadcrumbs at the top, before anything else in the UI.

 This update gives users a clear indication of their current position within the application's hierarchy.